Paul Bremer: Ski instructor

 During his time in Afghanistan, he set up the country's first ski run in the mountains outside Kabul.
 Bremer has worked for several seasons as a ski instructor at Okemo Mountain Resort in Vermont.

 Board activities

 He also engages in consulting work and serves on a number of boards.
 Bremer currently serves on the board of directors of BlastGard International, a Florida-based company that manufactures materials to mitigate the impact of explosions.

 In November 2010, Bremer joined World T.E.A.M.
 Sports, a Holbrook, New York-based nonprofit, as CEO and President.
 Bremer also served as a member of the organization's board of directors.
 He retired from the organization in March 2012 and as of 2015 was listed as a 'Special Advisor'.

 Bremer formerly served as a member of the board of directors of the International Republican Institute.

 He received the America Award of the Italy-USA Foundation in 2013.

+2013 shoe throwing incident

+In February 2013, Bremer was attending a meeting of the Henry Jackson Society at the house of commons in the United Kingdom.
+During a question and answer session an Iraqi man named Yasser al-Samarani said he had two messages for Bremer, one from Saddam Hussein and one from the Iraqi people and then threw both of his shoes at Bremer missing both times.
+Bremer after attempting to catch the second shoe thrown responded by saying "You should improve your aim if you want to do something like that," Yasser al-Samarani can be heard saying "you fucked up my country, you destroyed my country, fuck you and fuck your democracy."
+Al-Samarani is then escorted away and Bremer tells the room that "If he had done that while Saddam Hussein was alive, he would be a dead man by now."